mcneel/developer.rhino3d.com/_guide_topics/yak/yak-cli-reference.md

 ```

 <div class="alert alert-info" role="alert">
-  <strong>Note:</strong> A <a href="../the-anatomy-of-a-package#distributions">distribution tag</a> (e.g. <code>rh7-win</code>) is appended to the filename of the created package.
+  A <a class="alert-link" href="../the-anatomy-of-a-package#distributions">distribution tag</a> (e.g. <code>rh7-win</code>) is appended to the filename of the created package.
 The tag is determined by inspecting the contents of the package during creation.
 The <code>--platform=any</code> argument can be used if the author wants to publish a cross-platform distribution, e.g. <code>rh7-any</code>.
 Only .rhp and .gha files can currently be inspected.
 If a package contains none of these, it will have a distribution tag of <code>any-any</code>.
 </div>

 <!-- During the build, the component GUID is extracted to help with searching for the package later. -->